 - Cell phone with shatterproof/waterproof case: If you yard-sale, your pride might be damaged, but at least your phone won’t be.

 - Insulated bottle for hot drinks/food: If you don’t want to pay resort prices for a hot coffee or meal, pack an insulated bottle or thermos and stash your own in your ski bag.
-The Hydro Flask keeps food hot for up to three hours, while the bottle keeps drinks hot for up to six or cold for 24 if you’re bringing water.
+The Hydro Flask keeps food hot for up to three hours, while this bottle keeps drinks hot for up to six or cold for 24 if you’re bringing water.

 - Hand and foot warmers: HotHands have kept me out on the mountain longer on those ultra-cold days.
 (The toe warmers are the best.)